mageekguy/php.vim/README.md

 # Vim syntax file for PHP

 Yet another PHP syntax file for [VIM](http://www.vim.org).
-It's a light syntax file because there is:
+It's a light syntax file because there are:

 * No support for PHP native functions
 * No support for PHP native classes
 * No support for PHP native interfaces
 * No support for PHP native constants
 * No support for PHP short tags, ie `<?` and `?>`
+* No support for other syntax like HTML, JavaScript or SQL.

 In order to use it, just put it in your `.vim/syntax` directory.
 It can be used only with [VIM](http://www.vim.org) ≥ 7.